 • The directive on raw research data storage is minimally 10 years, to the extent that this is compatible with the GDPR stating to store personal data no longer than necessary.

 • Data should never be stored solely on personal and/or local drives: data storage on the m-/p-drive of the UT are certified according to the ISO/IEC 27001 and NEN 7510-standards.
 This is the highest level of protection for your personal and also sensitive data.

-• (Raw)data will be stored on the central and secured BMS server, privacy sensitive data of a project can be protected by encryption.
+• (Raw)data can be stored on the central and secured BMS server (ISO-certified as well), privacy-sensitive data of a project can be protected by encryption.
 Indicate this with a project sign-up at BMS LAB.

 • The datafiles will be stored together with the EC approval in the same folder